Complaints and Disputes

 The Complaints Officers keep a record of these meetings.

-They then encourage the two parties to sort if out between them.
-They facilitate a meeting and act s a mediator.
+They then encourage the two parties to sort it out between them, and facilitate a meeting if appropriate.
 Both complainer and those complained against have equal say.

-The Complaints Officers mediate, and may call on outside mediation.
+The Complaints Officers mediate, but may call on outside mediation.

 In the case of an ongoing personal complaint, if the mediation is not successful the complainant should be asked to keep a diary of incidents.